Northeastern Logo

 The Behavior

-Input: "When Mary and John went to the store, Mary gave a drink to"
+Input: "When Mary and John went to the store, Mary gave the milk to"

 Predicts: "John"